lhao03/lhao03.github.io/content/blog/computers.md

 +++
-title = "Everyone should learn about computers" date = 2022-03-28 draft = false
+title = "Everyone should learn about computers, not coding" date = 2022-03-28 draft = false
 [extra]